 My children all love this slow cooker Paleo chicken tikka masala recipe.
 We all love to go to the Indian restaurant near our house and the only thing my children want is tikka masala.
 I love eating there because my children actually eat real food instead of an expensive, tasteless, unhealthy kid’s meal.

-Getting a couple of dishes to share usually ends up costing as much as that and I like it because I get to try a wide variety of foods.
+Getting a couple of dishes to share usually ends up costing as much as that.
+I like it because I get to try a wide variety of foods.
 I think MY favorite Indian food is either chicken saag or coconut korma, depending on the restaurant.
 Click the links above to get my recipes for both of those.

 Have you tried tikka masala before?
 Share in the comments below, we would love to hear from you!
-Share with all your friends you think might like this recipe!If you like this post, please:
+Share with all your friends you think might like this recipe!